hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 In our TSS implementation, a static public key should be produced that doesn't change even when the number of participants in the scheme varies, and it can be used to verify the aggregate of a set of partial signatures produced by a threshold number of private shares.

-This is important for producing proofs easily consumable and verifiable by external entities.
+This is important for producing proofs that are easily consumable and verifiable by external entities.

 This proposal covers the implementation of all necessary pieces to provide the consensus node and block node with the functionality to sign and verify blocks using a Threshold Signature Scheme (TSS) and EC Cryptography.

-The related proposal, [TODO Add Ed’s Proposal], provides an overview of the process and background for TSS and how it impacts the platform’s functionality.
+The related proposal, TSS-Ledger-Id, provides an overview of the process and background for TSS and how it impacts the platform’s functionality.

 This proposal assumes no relation with the platform and defines a generic solution that any consumer can adopt.
-It only assumes that there exists a channel to connect each participant where the identity of the message sender has been previously validated.
+It only assumes that there exists a channel to connect participant, where the identity of the message sender has been previously validated.

 The process of sending messages through that channel and receiving the responses is outside the scope of this proposal.
 Additionally, participants will need access to each other's public key.
 While the generation of the public/private keys is included in this proposal, the distribution aspect, the loading, and the in-memory interpretation from each participant are outside the scope of this proposal, too.

 ### Glossary
-- **TSS (Threshold Signature Scheme)**: A cryptographic signing scheme in which a minimum number of parties (threshold) must collaborate to produce an aggregate signature that can be used to sign messages and an aggregate public key that can be used to verify that signature.
+- **TSS (Threshold Signature Scheme)**: A cryptographic signing scheme in which a minimum number of parties (reconstruction threshold) must collaborate to produce an aggregate signature that can be used to sign messages and an aggregate public key that can be used to verify that signature.
 - **Groth 21**: Publicly verifiable secret sharing and resharing schemes that enable secure and efficient distribution and management of secret shares, with many possible use cases supporting applications in distributed key generation and threshold signatures.